dhrumilpatel30/University_admission_system-with-PHP/README.md

 ### Usage:
 The application uses php as its only language, which is the only installation required.
 The Database connection can be provided with MySQL database.
+For windows and linux both you can get XAMMP application which provides build-in support for local server.